 My initial sketch.

 These are a few of the books in my art room.
 I love books on old ornament, vintage type and lettering, textiles, mythology, religious-inspired art, Uppercase magazines.
-(Lilla's book is there, too.
-I discovered the book before I signed up for her first Make Art That Sells class.)
 The little pillow I made some years ago when I was inspired by milagro hearts and Mexican paper cutting.

 Old engravings of botanicals.

 A new set of tiny travel watercolors I wanted to try out.

 First time using tiny watercolors.
 I drew from the old flower engravings (see previous picture).